The health benefits of avocado fat; like that from olive oil the fruit is pure, nourishing food.

 - Drs Oz and Roizen, MDs

-Oleic acid is the mono which is high in the olive and avocado fat has been shown to have an anti-tumour effect.
+Oleic acid is the mono which is high in the health benefits of avocado fat and that from the olive; it has been shown to have an anti-tumour effect.
 (BCR 2010, 12:211).

 It is also the fatty acid that forms the sheath around the neurons; hence my interest as a DC.
 Demyelinating diseases like MS coupled with a deficiency of a oleic acid affect nerve conduction.